kitodoescode/ImMesh/README.md

 [![License](https://img.shields.io/badge/GitHub-License-blue?logo=github)](https://github.com/kitodoescode/ImMesh/blob/main/LICENSE)

 `ImMesh` is a Mesh Parser and Visualizer project meant specifically for Roblox's FileMesh format.
-It uses a custom Mesh Parser for extracting data and ImGui and WebGL to display graphics and the Mesh.
+It uses a custom Mesh Parser for extracting data and ImGui and OpenGL to display graphics and the Mesh.

 ### Credits
 _#_ [@MaximumADHD](https://github.com/MaximumADHD/) - Roblox DevForum post explaining FileMesh structure; you can check it out [here](https://devforum.roblox.com/t/roblox-filemesh-format-specification/326114).